skmahanthi/build-a-supergraph/02-managed-federation/README.md

       -f debug=false
   ```

-- Visit your graph in Apollo Studio to see that the subgraph schemas published successfully and it built a new supergraph schema for the `prod` variant.
+- Visit your graph in GraphOS Studio to see that the subgraph schemas published successfully and it built a new supergraph schema for the `prod` variant.

 ## Part B: Deploy Apollo Router